davgra04/axlist-deploy/README.md

 axlist-deploy
 =============

 The repository of deployment resources for [axlist-app](https://github.com/davgra04/axlist-app), intended as a learning exercise for using Ansible.

-This repo uses the following for deployment:
+![](./docs/axlist-aws-diagram.png)

+The deployment consists of 3 EC2 instances running CentOS 8:

+* The Load Balancer - Nginx configured as a reverse proxy
+* The Application - [axlist-app](https://github.com/davgra04/axlist-app) served by Gunicorn
+* The Database - Basic PostgreSQL server

+# Requirements

-* Amazon Web Services
+* An Amazon Web Services account to deploy to
 * Terraform
 * Ansible

-![](./docs/axlist-aws-diagram.png)

 # Deploying